cloudmesh/cloudmesh-pi-burn/reu/report.md

 * get familiar with sdcard burn from a pi, you may have to burn one on your laptop first, remember to change passwd before setting it on network
 * get familiar with cm-pi-brn
 * read Subs report
+* make sure to use branches when working on the code.

 * start building a cluster